slacknate/bbsed/README.md

 * If the user drag-selects a sprite in the HIP image list, there is an off-by-one error and the wrong sprite may be displayed under certain circumstances
 * Animation dialog cannot currently show effects (it is completely unimplemented)
-* Sprite preview cursor sometimes gets into a bad state and shows a dialog about a C/C++ object being deleted
 * Palette dialog gradient tool needs some improvements (in terms of gradient generation math)

 # Shoutouts